-There are some common myths around the ability of a limited company to prevent competitors using its name.
+There are some common myths about the ability of a limited company to prevent competitors from using its name.
 Often we are approached by frustrated businesses who have discovered someone else has been using their name but have no registered trade mark.
 They ask what protection their registered company name offers.
 Sadly the answer is almost nothing.

 Will registering my company with Companies House protect its name?

 Registering a company at Companies House offers no real protection.
-Having registered a company name only prevents another person registering a company with the same or very similar name, it does not stop them using it in business since companies can trade under a different name to their registered name (sometimes referred to as a trading style or trading name).
+Having registered a company name only prevents another person from registering a company with the same or very similar name, it does not stop them from using it in business since companies can trade under a different name to their registered name (sometimes referred to as a trading style or trading name).
 Trading names are not registered at Companies House and Companies House has no authority over them.

 Do I need a registered trade mark?